domlee590/TradingBotApp/README.md

 Once you are logged in you will see all the bots you have created already.
 If you don't see any bot, go ahead and create a new bot.
 Input all the values you want your bot to take into consideration.
-If you have no experience on how trading bots work, there is a youtube video demonstrating how the create bot works.
+If you have no experience on how trading bots work, there is a youtube video demonstrating how to create a bot.
 (it is recommended but not required to not input too many technical indicators for the performance of your bot.)
 Don't forget to give it a name
 Once the bot is created go ahead and click on more details to see its settings as well as its current performance.